MaximKotliar/Bindy/README.md

 func setupBindings() {
     newMessage.bind(self) { [unowned self] message in
             self.messages.append(message)
     }

     messages.updates.bind(self) { [unowned tableView] updates in
             self.tableView.pefrom(updates: updates)
        }
 }

 func handleDidRecieveMessage(_ message: Message) {
      newMessage.send(message)
     }
 }
 ```

-You don't need remove binding manually if you don't want it, when object that you pass as owner in `bind(_ owner: AnyObject...` method deallocates, corresponding bindings will clean.
+You don't need to remove binding manually if you don't want.
+When the object that you pass as owner in `bind(_ owner: AnyObject...` method deallocates, corresponding bindings will clean.
 However, if you want to unbind manually, just call `unbind(_ owner: AnyObject)`.
-Bindy have an extension for tableView for performing updates `tableView.perform(updates:...`
+Bindy has an extension for tableView for performing updates `tableView.perform(updates:...`

-Also, observables has method `observe(_ owner: AnyObject...`, it works like `bind`, but triggers callback immediately, this may be more comfortable in some situations.
+Also, observables have a method `observe(_ owner: AnyObject...`, it works like `bind`, but triggers callback immediately, this may be more comfortable in some situations.

 ### Transformations